leoriazuddin/spring/spring-boot2/junit5-mockito/README.md

 - see commented `antMatchers` in `Config` class
 - To enable via annotations, Add `@EnableGlobalMethodSecurity` in `Config` class, and see `@PreAuthorize` in `StudentManagementController`

+CSRF
+- requests will be forbidden by default

+Form-based authentication
+- see `formLogin` in `Config` class
+- change from default login page: `loginPage` in Config class
+    - add thymeleaf dependency, `TemplateController`, `login_form.html`
+    - default successUrl in `Config` class

 Reference
 - https://www.youtube.com/watch?v=her_7pa0vrg